Enterprise-grade security at Slack

 Security architecture and practices

-Slack’s dedicated security team uses industry-accepted best practices and frameworks to keep your data safe.
-Our security approach focuses on security governance, risk management, and compliance.
-This includes encryption at rest and in transit, network security and server hardening, administrative access control, system monitoring, logging and alerting, and more.
+Slack’s dedicated security team use industry-accepted best practices and frameworks to keep your data safe.
+Our security approach focuses on security governance, risk management and compliance.
+This includes encryption at rest and in transit, network security and server hardening, administrative access control, system monitoring, logging and alerting and more.

-Slack includes a robust set of security and data protection product features that give you the control, visibility, and flexibility you need to manage all your security challenges, without compromising agility.
+Slack includes a robust set of security and data protection product features that give you the control, visibility and flexibility that you need to manage all your security challenges, without compromising agility.

 Identity and device management